 Withdrawal Scams

 If you respond to the offer and accept it, they ask you to say the numbers on your check as verification.
-This is nothing but a deception where the information is put on a demand draft and processed further.
+This is a deception where the information is put on a demand draft and processed further.

 How Does a Scammer Get My Account Details?